Series: Monoshizukanohi//Naruto AU

 "Nothing," Kakashi said.
 "Just that I've not seen you this interested in anything or anyone in a long time."

-," Tenzou hissed, a wash of fear dousing his insides.
+"I'm not interested," Tenzou hissed, a wash of fear dousing his insides.
 "I'm being targeted by a boy who's become fixated on me for some stupid reason."

 "What?
 I'm fucking agreeing with you!"